ad4mvojtech/efd/02-first-impression/index.md

 Here are some examples of my work c:

 ## graphics
-Editing in photoshop of this random blue girl I found on pinterest.
 ![Write an alternative text description.](img/neonyellow.png)
 ![Write an alternative text description.](img/neonred.png)
 ![Write an alternative text description.](img/neonpink.png)